 Most good risotto is served loose, almost soupy, with rice that is cooked al dente.
 Mushy risotto is a crime against God and Nature.
 A tighter risotto — one that could be served on a plate instead of in a bowl — is an acceptable style, although I am not overly fond of it.

 Risotto can also be built around each variety of mushroom.
 My porcini risotto is different from this morel risotto, and I made a risotto variant with black trumpet mushrooms called midnight rice that is different from either of them.
 In this recipe, I am pairing the morel risotto with fresh wild onions I gathered in the Sierra Nevada.
 I know you won’t have wild Sierra onions, but it doesn’t matter: Any sort of green onion will work.

 Even if you are not a forager, I urge you to make this dish.
-You can easily buy a packet of dried morels at most supermarkets, or you can buy morels online through places like Earthy Delights.
+You can easily buy a packet of dried morels at most supermarkets, or you can buy morels online.
 You only need 1/2 to 1 ounce of dried ones to make enough risotto for four people, and it is worth the effort, I guarantee it.